Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 AI automation can be implemented anywhere where intelligent and conscious decision-making is required.
 This area has already started to be explored by developers and organizations, leading to a few changes (as described) we might expect in almost every tool within a couple of years.

-The first area we could think of to apply AI automation is to remove the process of writing scripts.
-What if AI could write scripts automatically based on the tester’s input which would be in forms other than programming languages?
-This is the primary approach that has expanded over many tools today in testing due to its benefits and easy-to-learn nature.
+The first area we could think of when applying AI automation is removing the process of writing scripts.
+What if AI could write scripts automatically based on the tester’s input in forms other than programming languages?
+This primary approach has expanded over many tools today in testing due to its benefits and easy-to-learn nature.

 For instance, a few codeless testing tools have started taking input as English language sentences from testers.
 AI then applies natural language processing to understand the sentence and convert it to the test case for execution.
 To which language they are converted or how the AI output is understood by the tool is always kept secret, which is why AI-based codeless testing tools are available only on the cloud.